e-mission/phonegap-app-developer/README.md

 1. "Connect" and enjoy tinkering with the UI

+## Installing on a real phone

+If you want to test on a real phone instead of the simulator:
+- android: install the apk to your phone (search "install apk on phone").
+Obvious choices include either downloading the apk directly from the releases page, or by installing via `adb`.
+- iOS: installing apps onto a real device requires an Apple Developer license.
+Since the app has to be signed by keys associated with your developer license before installation, we can't publish `.ipa` files as part of the release.
+So you have to build and install the devapp from scratch using the instructions below.

 ## Everything below this line is from the standard phonegap app README
 ---